vankoosh/react-exercise-modules/README.md

-Reract exercise modules I created and used during my studies
+React exercise modules I created and used during my studies